The Toronto ten

 3. CN Tower

 Communications problems requiring a new antenna-tower created an unforeseen challenge for the city of Toronto.
 Construction of the 1815.3 foot structure took forty months, with 1,537 workers laboring around the clock five days a week.
-CN Tower is an adrenaline rush, what with its 1,465-foot-high lookout point, glass floor, high-speed elevators, revolving restaurant and —why not— a stroll along the Edgewalk, a wide ledge encircling the tower 1,168 feet above the ground.
+CN Tower is an adrenaline rush, with its 1,465-foot-high lookout point, glass floor, high-speed elevators, revolving restaurant and —why not— a stroll along the Edgewalk, a wide ledge encircling the tower 1,168 feet above the ground.

 4. Royal Ontario Museum